Shambhala Mountain Center staff in The Great Stupa of Dharmakaya on Shambhala Day 2015. Photo by Lauretta Prevost

 We provide a safe and supportive container for exploring paths to deepen awareness, personal wellbeing and societal transformation.
 We retain a year-round core staff of approximately 65 people, most of whom live on our land.
 Between April and September, scores of volunteers join us to support our core staff in providing exemplary service to thousands of guests through life-changing programs that cultivate personal development and spirituality.

 At Shambhala Mountain Center, you will encounter your mind and it will be challenging – and rewarding.
-Simply being here requires a sense of humor, cheerfulness and discipline.
-You will get the most out of your experience if you have: a willingness to feel intense emotions – both positive and negative, a sense of what it means to be genuine, and the aspiration to use whatever arises as an opportunity to cultivate compassion and wisdom.
+Being on staff here can be tough, and it requires the willingness to cultivate sense of humor, wakefulness, cheerfulness and discipline.
+You will get the most out of your experience if you have: a clear intention, willingness to feel intense emotions – both positive and negative, a sense of what it means to be genuine, and the aspiration to use whatever arises as an opportunity to cultivate compassion and wisdom.
 Please see the “what we’re looking for” section below for more information.